dysfunctioned/CourseSpyderweb/README.md

 program uses Scrapy, a web scraping framework, to extract course data (course codes, prerequisites, exclusions, corequisites, minimum grade requirements) from the Arts and Sciences’ academic calendar, and sort out the information we have collected to create course objects.
-To obtain the dataset, the Spider class from Scrapy library is used in CourseScrapper.py to compose the CalendarSpider class, which extracts data from the academic calendar by navigating specific links on its webpages.
+To obtain the dataset, the Spider class from Scrapy library is used in course_scrapper.py to compose the CalendarSpider class, which extracts data from the academic calendar by navigating specific links on its webpages.
 Then, this information is filtered by course code to contain only CSC, MAT and STA courses, and written to a new csv file for processing.

 The Python library NetworkX is incorporated into this program to generate a visual model of the directed graph, and illustrate the connections between the course objects as represented by edges and vertices respectively.
-NetworkX is an appropriate library for visualizing this graph because it provides a large amount of customization, namely, the ability to create directed graphs.
-Visualizegraph from MainFunctions.py employs the DiGraph class from the NetworkX library to initialize a directed graph, and make related changes to the graph using the methods involving nodes, edges, and attributes included in the class.
+NetworkX is an appropriate library for visualizing this graph because it provides a large amount of customization, namely, the ability to create directed graphs. visualize_graph from main.py employs the DiGraph class from the NetworkX library to initialize a directed graph, and make related changes to the graph using the methods involving nodes, edges, and attributes included in the class.
 An important characteristic of the graph’s visualization is the colour of the edges connecting the courses, which is a customizable feature enabled by NetworkX.
 Green edges